navythenerd/awesome-hammerspoon-framework/README.md

 ### Extensions.lua

 This file is used to load extensions.
-There are provided two tables `extensions.native` and `extensions.thirdparty` add your extensions as string to the table and the kernel will bootstrap them from `lib` directory.
+There is provided one table `extensions` add your extensions as string to the table and the kernel will bootstrap them from `lib` directory.

-### Bootstrap.lua

-This file is used to provide further boostrap function for third-party-extensions.

 ### Environment.lua